 Crisis Mappers quickly found itself responding to a string of major emergencies: Chile in February-March 2010, the Deepwater Horizon Oil Spill in April-May 2010, and then the Pakistan floods and Haiti Cholera outbreak.
 As a result of the intensity and tempo of these activations, DHOs affiliated with Crisis Mappers found that they could not function solely as an informal worknet.
 Individuals had insufficient support from their various organizations to keep self-activating as part of the worknet.
 Some had overstepped their mandates or job duties, and had projects which had suffered from the time commitment to disaster response.
 Others had to find a business model to keep working on the development of crisis mapping.
-During this period, several DHOs began a process of building formal organizational structures that could receive funding, sign contracts, and limit the liabilities of their members.13 in fact, current law may open them to liabilities in multiple jurisdictions.
+During this period, several DHOs began a process of building formal organizational structures that could receive funding, sign contracts, and limit the liabilities of their members.17